johnlpage/MongoSyphon/README.md

 ####  Sections and the start point

 The config file is divided into named _sections_.
-Every config file must have a sectiopn called _start_  which is the first section processes.
+Every config file must have a section called _start_  which is the first section processes.
 A section defines a SQL Query, Mongo Query or Aggregation, a Template, a Parameters section if required and any cacheing/execution options.

 A section can have a source, target, query and template.